debymf/Annoying-Java/README.md

 # Annoying-Java - What it is about?

-This library computes the Approximate Nearest Neighbor, it was implemented in Java and was heavily inspired by [Annoy Library] (https://github.com/spotify/annoy).
+This library computes the Approximate Nearest Neighbor, it was implemented in Java and was heavily inspired by [Annoy Library](https://github.com/spotify/annoy).
 This library was implemented for my personal learning.
 ___

 # How does it works?